cyocum/cyocum.github.io/_posts/2020-06-30-Making-IrishGen-SPARQL-Part-II.md

 more interestingly, Báeth's genealogy as reconstructed by the reasoner.

-We will start by examining Báeth's children.
+We will start by examining Báeth's children so that we can show their relationship to Baeth.
 In this, we will need to choose a particular Báeth.
 Using the query below:

 ```sparql
 prefix foaf:  <http://xmlns.com/foaf/0.1/>